awsdocs/amazon-aurora-user-guide/doc_source/data-api.md

 In this case, the result set returned for a row was too large\.
 The Data API size limit is 64 KB per row in the result set returned by the database\.

 To solve this issue, make sure that each row in a result set is 64 KB or less\.

-### Query Response Exceeded Limit of Number of Records<a name="data-api.troubleshooting.query-response-too-large"></a>

-In this case, the number of rows in the result set returned was too large\.
-The Data API limit is 1,000 rows in the result set returned by the database\.

-To solve this issue, make sure that calls to the Data API return 1,000 rows or less\.
-If you need to return more than 1,000 rows, you can use multiple [https://docs.aws.amazon.com/rdsdataservice/latest/APIReference/API_ExecuteStatement.html](https://docs.aws.amazon.com/rdsdataservice/latest/APIReference/API_ExecuteStatement.html) calls with the `LIMIT` clause in your query\.

-For more information about the `LIMIT` clause, see [SELECT Syntax](https://dev.mysql.com/doc/refman/5.7/en/select.html) in the MySQL documentation\.

 ### Database Response Exceeded Size Limit<a name="data-api.troubleshooting.response-size-too-large"></a>